winstxnhdw/ct2hf/README.md

 ## Usage

 By default, `ct2hf` avoids leaving behind any unnecessary files.
 If you would like to preserve the downloaded models, you can use the `--preserve-models` flag.
+Additionally, if `--quantisation` is not specified, the quantisation type defaults to `int8`.

 ```yaml
 usage: ct2hf